dontlaugh/raku-HTMX-Examples/README.md

-**WORK IN PROGRESS**
+**Branch for Cro Fragments**

 On branch steve-03-fragments
-We need `zef install https://github.com/croservices/cro-webapp.git` until Cro Fragments are relased.
+We need `zef install https://github.com/croservices/cro-webapp.git` until Cro Fragments are fully released.

 Candidates for Fragments are:
 - [x] click_to_load - 1